 Varroa Sensitive Hygiene (VSH) continues to play a role in my work.
 I’ve selected over the years for what I call a northern or cold weather surviving version of the VSH trait.
 VSH has many issues for colder climates and the selection process is slow.
-This year marks the last year Bob Danka at the USDA will provided VSH semen to breeders.
+This year marks the last year Bob Danka at the USDA will provided VSH semen into my breeding program.
 He has discontinued the program.
 This does not make me happy because in recent years the progress from these daughters has been significant.
 He has provided advice and select VSH semen tailored to my breeding goals.
 Bob works at the USDA facility in Baton Rouge, LA which is home of the VSH line.
-The success has been slow with this effort. but I can’t emphasize enough real progress has been made I the last year and a half.
-What I’m attempting to is stack all of the mite fighting traits into one bee.
+The success has been slow with this effort. but I can’t emphasize enough real progress has been made in the last year and a half.
+What I’m attempting is to stack all the mite fighting traits into one bee.
 Grooming traits first followed by VSH traits second.
 Keep in mind there are a number of types of grooming behavior (biting/injuring, single/multi effort) and a number of types of VSH (brood behavior that controls the mite reproduction).

 Northwest beekeepers using my queens have been very helpful in sharing evaluation data.

 Northwest Queens’ goal will be to spread mite resistant genetics into the general population from Northwest surviving colonies.
 I’m sure that there are many others in the Northwest who are thinking along the same lines as Northwest Queens.
 Now is the time to come forward.
 I would like to thank those helping in the project so far.
 The growing log of field data is proving helpful information to accurately show where we are in this effort.
 More data helps in the selection process a key in moving forward.
 My hives are monitored 365 days a year in what I believe to be far more thorough than what others might do.
 I appreciate all the input provided by fellow beekeepers.